Literature DB >> 29643845

 Statistical Analysis

-n class="Chemical">Normal distributionpan> of the data was checked usinpan>g Shapiro–Wilk test of normality.
-Post hoc tests accordinpan>g to Nemenyi-tests for multiple comparisons of (mean) rank sums of qPCR abundance of samples across each month were performed after a Kruskal–Wallis test.
+Normal distribution of the data was checked using Shapiro–Wilk test of normality.
+Post hoc tests according to Nemenyi-tests for multiple comparisons of (mean) rank sums of qPCR abundance of samples across each month were performed after a Kruskal–Wallis test.
 To explain the relationship between data (qPCR abundance, order abundance) and gradients (month, section, and depth) we conducted Kruskal-Wallis test.
 Correlation between OTU data at phyla level and environmental data was determined using Pearson’s correlation test.
-A heatmap was generated with OTU relative abundance data and samples were clustered based on Bray-Curtis distance to visualize the β-diversity.
-Monte Carlo permutation test was performed followed by a constrained canonical correspondence analysis to estimate the correlation between OTU relative abundance and selected environmental factors.
+A heatmap was generated with OTU relative abundance data and sampn>les were clustered based on Bray-Curtis distance to visualize the β-diversity.
+Monte Carlo permutation test was performed followed by a constrained canonical correspn>ondence analysis to estimate the correlation between OTU relative abundance and selected n>an class="Species">environmental factors.
 The above statistical tests were performed using vegan and status packages in R software (R version 3.3.1).
 Shannon diversity index for each sample was calculated at a 3% dissimilarity level using Mothur (Schloss et al., 2009) as the measure of α diversity.
 A network was constructed with CoNET (Faust et al., 2012) – a plugin in Cytoscape software following the method described elsewhere (Debroas et al., 2017).
 We employed an ensemble approach combining four different measures: two measures of dissimilarity (Bray–Curtis (BC) and Kullback–Leibler (KLD)) and two measures of correlation (Pearson and Spearman correlation).
 The dataset of 54 samples used in network analysis contained OTUs in rows and samples in columns.
 The rows were divided by their sum prior to computation of BC and KLD measures.
 The row minimum occurrence parameter was set at 20.
 To test the statistical significance of the edge scores, we computed measure- and edge-specific permutation and bootstrap score distributions with 1000 iterations each.
 The p-values were then computed by z-scoring the permuted null and bootstrap confidence interval using pooled variance.
 Edges with scores not within 95% confidence interval of the bootstrap distribution were removed.

 Results